Excimer lamp: Excimer molecule formation

 The collisional quenching of excimer molecules is negligible while the mean time between collisions is much higher than the lifetime of an excimer molecule in an excited electronic state.
-In practice, the optimal pressure of a working medium is found experimentally, and it amounts approximately to one atmosphere.
+In practice, the optimal pressure of a working medium is found experimentally, and it amounts to approximately one atmosphere.

 A mechanism underlying the formation of exciplex molecules (rare gas halides) is a bit more complicated than the mechanism of excimer molecule formation.
 The formation of exciplex molecules occurs in two main ways.
 The first way is due to a reaction of ion-ion recombination, i.e., recombination of a positive rare gas ion and a negative halogen ion: